 Radical Faithfulness in Action

-An online, on-campus program in grassroots organizing and radical faithfulness, with three campus residencies.
+A program in grassroots organizing and radical faithfulness with three campus residencies, a virtual launch, and online sessions in-between residencies.

 Financial aid may be available.
 If you are seeking funds to participate in this program, click to review and complete our Financial Assistance Application and a Pendle Hill staff member will follow-up with you shortly.
 Thank you for your interest.